layer5io/layer5-academy/content/learning-paths/11111111-1111-1111-1111-111111111111/mastering-service-meshes-for-developers/introduction-to-service-meshes-istio/_index.md

 ---
 type: "course"
-title: "Introduction to Service Meshes"
+title: "Introduction to Service Meshes - Istio"
 description: "Learn how to setup a service mesh and deploy an application using it."
 weight: 1
-banner: "images/linkerd-icon-white.svg"
+banner: "images/istio-icon-white.svg"
 tags: [service-mesh, service-networking]
 categories: "meshery"
 level: "intermediate"